What are the first steps?

 Why did you become a counsellor?

-Before training I spent many years as a music journalist and music industry consultant.
-(I still do some of that alongside my private practice counselling work.)
-One element of all that, and the part I grew to find most personally rewarding, involved working with new and established musicians, preparing them to deal with the media — hearing their stories and figuring out how they could tell them (or not tell them) on their own terms.
+Before training I spent many years as a music journalist, later focusing more on music industry consultancy.
+One element of all that, and the part I grew to find most rewarding, involved working with musicians on how to deal with the media — hearing their stories and figuring out how they could tell them (or not tell them) on their own terms.

 How do I know if you’re the right therapist for me?